Overview

 Managing the Integration

-To change AWS credentials:- Open the Integration Hub
+To update the integration settings:- Open the Integration Hub

 - Click on the ECR integration